Diagnostic11 min read

 Review notes

-• Do not sample only clean days.
+• Do not sample clean days.

 • Do not combine every operations issue into one score.